hashicorp/terraform/website/docs/modules/sources.html.markdown

 # Module Sources

-As introduced in [the _Usage_ section](/docs/modules/usage.html), the `source` argument in a `module` block tells Terraform where to find the source code for the desired child module.
+The `source` argument in [a `module` block](/docs/configuration/modules.html) tells Terraform where to find the source code for the desired child module.

 Terraform uses this during the module installation step of `terraform init` to download the source code to a directory on local disk so that it can be